6 Unexpected Things That Secretly Predict a Marriage Won’t Last

 source:brightside.me

-Sleeping in the same bed is often seen as a given in marriage, but for some couples, it can create more stress than closeness.
-Conflicting sleep habits, loud snoring, or constant tossing and turning can rob both partners of quality rest, leading to frustration and emotional strain.
+While sharing a bed is often seen as a staple of married life, it can sometimes create friction between partners.
+Conflicting sleep habits, snoring, or constant movement can disrupt rest, leading to fatigue, frustration, and emotional strain.

 5. Contempt for your partner